Contrastive Cross-domain Recommendation in Matching: Related Works

-\textbf{Cross-domain Recommendation.} Cross-domain recommendation attempts to learn useful knowledge from the source domain to help the target domain's recommendation \cite{elkahky2015multi}.
+\textbf{Cross-domain Recommendation.} Cross-domain recommendation attempts to learn useful knowledge from the source domain to help the target domain's recommendation.
 EMCDR \cite{man2017cross} is a classical embedding mapping approach, which builds the mapping function via aligned users' representations.
 SSCDR \cite{kang2019semi} designs a semi-supervised manner to learn item mapping based on EMCDR.
 In contrast, CoNet \cite{hu2018conet} is another classical type of CDR method that uses the cross connection unit to model domain interactions. \citet{zhao2019cross} combines items of both source and target domains in one graph to learn representations.
-Neural attentive transfer \cite{gao2019cross}, dual transfer \cite{zhu2019dtcdr,li2020ddtcdr}, source-target mixed attention \cite{ouyang2020minet}, dual generator \cite{zhang2020learning}, and meta-learning \cite{zhu2021transfer} are also proposed for CDR.
+Dual transfer \cite{li2020ddtcdr}, source-target mixed attention \cite{ouyang2020minet}, and meta networks \cite{zhu2021transfer,zhu2022personalized} are also proposed for CDR.
 Additional review information is also used to enhance the attentive knowledge transfer \cite{zhao2020catn}.
-Some works explore non-overlapping CDR \cite{yu2021mixed}.
 However, most of these CDR models are specially designed for the ranking module (which involve user-item interactions in cross-domain modeling).
 ICAN \cite{xie2020internal} is the most related work, which captures field-level feature interactions to improve matching in multiple domains.
 In CCDR, we introduce several novel CL tasks.
 To the best of our knowledge, we are the first to conduct CL to jointly improve representation learning and knowledge transfer in CDR.

-\textbf{Contrastive Learning.} Contrastive learning (CL) is a representative self-supervised learning (SSL) method, which aims to learn models by contrasting positive pairs against negative pairs \cite{hadsell2006dimensionality}.
-Contrastive predictive coding (CPC) \cite{oord2018representation} designs the widely-used InfoNCE loss.
+\textbf{Contrastive Learning.} Contrastive learning (CL) is a representative self-supervised learning (SSL) method, which aims to learn models by contrasting positive pairs against negative pairs.
 MoCo \cite{he2020momentum} builds a large dynamic dictionary with a queue and a moving-averaged momentum encoder.
 SimCLR \cite{chen2020simple} designs a simple contrastive learning framework with a composition of data augmentations and projectors for CL.
-BYOL \cite{grill2020bootstrap} relies on its online and target networks, which iteratively bootstraps the outputs of a network to serve as targets for learning. \citet{qiu2020gcc} proposes a graph contrastive coding for GNN pre-training.
+BYOL \cite{grill2020bootstrap} relies on its online and target networks, which iteratively bootstraps the outputs of a network to serve as targets for learning.
+Some works also consider graph contrastive learning \cite{you2020graph,qiu2020gcc}.